 Clearly the pencils are manufactured somewhere east of Suez, but that is not a problem.

-They are sold in sets of 48, 72 and 120, both as a non soluble coloured pencils and also in similar sized sets of Arteza Watercolour pencils.
+They are sold in sets of 48, 72 and 120, both as a wax coloured pencils and also in similar sized sets of Arteza Watercolour pencils.

 They are in the ‘low cost’ range and the 72 sized sets sell currently in the UK for around £20 - £25.
-They are not available as single pencils (I would not expect single pencil replacements at this price).
+They are not available as open stock (I would not expect single pencil replacements at this price).

 Unlike another brand recently covered here, the pencils do carry the pigment/colour name, as well as the pencil itself carrying the colour as a coating.